Spagestic/wage-calculator/README.md

-# Mantine create-react-app template
+# Wage Calculator

-This template is archived.
-It is not recommeded to use create-react-app.
-Use [Vite](https://mantine.dev/guides/vite/) instead.
+This react app was developed to calculate Statutory Employment Entitlements for domestic helpers in Hong Kong.